nezaj/web-bitelog/src/data/notes.md

+### 5/26/2021

+Last week was ruff as well.
+Averaged 2570cals, 2x of BJJ+Judo+Lifting, 1x Running.
+Was still recovering a bit for sickness and back to 100% on Wednesday.
+We had people over on Tuesday which lead to major overage and then I just let myself go on the weekend.
+I had two weigh-ins at 150.2 and 151.2 -- so weight is drifting up again!!

+As I'm writing this reflection for last week on Wednesday, I notice I have again eaten excess calories when having friends over (yesterday).
+I think in general I'm being too lax with the diet.
+As I'm now starting week 9 of 20 of my six pack goal, it's really time to get serious again

 ### 5/17/2021

 This was a tough week, was sick from Wednesday onwards (still a little sick today).
 Didn't get around to weighing myself once.
 Averaged ~2661cals/day (well above 2000cals/day target).
 I lifted, judo-d, and jiu-jitsued 1x, and ran 2x.
 Basically from Wednesday onwards I took it easy with just a couple bike rides and one run.
 I let myself go Saturday night after Stopa brought home some cookies -- ate two pints of ben and jerrys and several oreos.
 I haven't done that in awhile, I think I was fed up with being sick and trying to stick with diet goals.
 I ate excess calories earlier in the week and was doing a good job offsetting it, but the hunger/stress caught up with me.
 Offsetting excess definitely takes a toll.